HandsomeYingyan/HandsomeMod/README.md

 - Add Wayland(Not working due to lack of mesa) and Xorg Support (alpha ver).

-- Add littlevgl Support (still testing).
+- Add littlevgl Support .

 - Include Socs not yet in mainline(eg. Allwinner V3s F1cx00s and HiSilicon hi35xx).